 Serving Those Who Serve

-2021 Water Quality Report - Eglin Air Force Base Ranger Group PWS ID#: 1460830
+2022 Water Quality Report - Eglin Air Force Base Ranger Group PWS ID#: 1466830

 American States Utility Services, Inc.

-Table of Contents

-Dedicated to Delivering Clean Water

-Important Information About Your Water

-Your Drinking Water Source

-Source Water Assessment

-What the EPA Wants You to Know

-Lead in Home Plumbing

-Substances that Could Be in Your Water

-2021 Water Quality Test Results

-Dedicated to delivering clean water

-Every day, people depend on American States Utility Services, Inc. (ASUS) for the water that enhances their quality of life.
+Dedicated to delivering clean water Every day, people depend on American States Utility Services, Inc. (ASUS) for the water that enhances their quality of life.
 We operate and maintain water and wastewater systems on military bases across the country, dedicating ourselves to producing drinking water that meets all state and federal standards and continually striving to adopt new methods for delivering the best quality drinking water to the military installations we serve.
 As new challenges to drinking water safety emerge, we remain vigilant in meeting the goals of source water protection, water conservation, and community education, while continuing to meet the needs of all of our water users.
 ASUS is the sole provider of your water service.
 Our certified operators ensure the safe delivery of all potable water, taking water samples at approved sites to ensure its quality throughout our system.
 With a deep commitment to customer care, ASUS works diligently to protect every drop of water.
 As a utility provider, we constantly analyze our systems to determine which areas might need repair, replacement, or even supplementary facilities.
 ASUS also puts a strong focus on water efficiency, actively providing educational outreach for customers to further encourage better resource management.
 We at ASUS are proud to be able to provide our services to the military personnel, civilians, and family members who live and work at Eglin Air Force Base Ranger Camp.
 We're honored to support the role your military installation plays in defending the country, both at home and abroad.
 We achieve this goal by always putting our fundamental ideals into practice.
 We pay special attention to the ultimate measure of success: our customer's peace of mind.
 In order to maintain a safe and dependable water supply, we sometimes need to make improvements that will benefit all our customers.
 These improvements are sometimes reflected as rate structure adjustments.
 With our own team's deeply-rooted military background, we have an intimate understanding of what it takes to make an installation thrive, and we take pride in delivering unparalleled care in this regard.
 We are pleased to present you with this annual water quality report and thank you for allowing us to serve you and your family.
 Please remember that we are always available to assist you should you ever have any questions or concerns about your water.
 For more details, you can view our past and current Water Quality Reports at www.asusinc.com.

-Sincerely,

-Zig Resiak

-Utility Manager

-ASUS - Eglin Air Force Base Ranger Camp
+Sincerely, Zig Resiak Utility Manager ASUS - Eglin Air Force Base Ranger Camp

-Susan Miller
+Franklin Jones

 Director of Operations

 American States Utility Services, Inc.

 Important Information about Your Water

 Your Drinking Water Source

 Our water source is ground water from two wells.
 The wells draw from the Floridan Aquifer.